 Step 2 – UI Design

-After approved by the stakeholder and project team, I decided to design a user interface in grids, use the HBX color panel, the black, white and red, as the theme color.
-The UX team wanted me to show some delightful design in the dashboard to distinguish it from other dashboards on the market.
-I chose to take color as a delightful element to make it look different.
-I put some feature colors of HBX on the dashboard and each of the feature colors, light blue, green and light orange color, presented for the different course progress.
-I used color brought some funny visual looking for users.
-But I didn’t use them in a large amount on the screen, so the whole dashboard still kept the color consistency on the whole.
+I designed the user interface in grids.
+I used the HBX color panel, which is composed of black, white and red.
+The UX team wanted me to deliver delightful design pages, so as to the visual design would be appealing and would distinguish from others on the market.
+I chose to use color as a delightful element.
+I put some feature colors of HBX on the dashboard and designed them with light blue, green and light orange color.
+The different colors presented for the different course progress.
+The color approach did bring some visual attraction when it delivered to students.

 Homepage of dashboard

 Community view in the Dashboard